 The commission highlights how problems with records and recordkeeping were raised in “virtually all of the royal commission’s case studies, as well as our private sessions” (Volume 8, p.39).
 The report summarises the range of issues relating to records:

-The Volume highlights the impact of the lack of records have on survivors, including not having key identity documents such as birth certificates; not having any evidence of being in a particular institution during their childhoods; and no records about abuse, even when the abuse had been reported.
+The Volume highlights the impact that the lack of records has on survivors, including not having key identity documents such as birth certificates; not having any evidence of being in a particular institution during their childhoods; and no records about abuse, even when the abuse had been reported.

 Survivors reported examples of minimal records being created, despite being in out of home care for long periods of time.
 Information about why they were initially placed into ‘care’ was inaccurate or misleading, and made judgemental comments about their families.